The Book of Ruth: Boaz the Hero

-Israelite families were given a portion of the land God secured by promise and covenant with Abraham.
+Israelite families were given a portion of the land God had secured through a promise and covenant with Abraham.

 He owns us.
-We are not our own and we never were.
-We will always belong to someone either God or we will be a slave to sin.
-God makes it clear in this analogy that He provided a way for our slavery to sin not have to be permanent.
+We are not our own and we never were nor will we ever be.
+We will always belong to someone either to God or we will be a slave to sin.
+God makes it clear in this analogy that He provided a way for our slavery to sin to be absolved.

-A Kinsman redeemer had three responsibilities which Christ fulfilled for us.
+A Kinsman Redeemer had three responsibilities that Christ fulfilled for us.